StanKarpenko1/game-hub-react/LEARNME.md

 - creating custom hook, similar to what we use for fetching games. in hooks -> useGenres.ts
 - after we done in GenreList component -> go to App.tsx and replace 'Aside' (placeholder) with GenreList component

+# Stage 18.
+Create generic data fetching hook.
+- move two identical hooks to one generic. create useData.ts
+- after creating a generic hook, where we passing endpoint as a string - now we have to remove it, so our components to know nothing about rndpoints. go to useGenres